Items that are provided for your trip Items you will need to bring

 IMPORTANT: You will need to get a marina parking pass from the Perry Hotel consierge

-to park overnight at the designated marina parking lots
+to park overnight at the designated marina parking lots (A and B).
+If your vehicle is left overnight

 along the seawall or at the Perry Hotel parking lot it will be towed!
 Please make sure you are